-A brief introductory article on the role of chaotic synchronization in the context of complex economic systems.
-The basic framework developed by the late Richard Goodwin in his book, Chaotic Economic Dynamics, of 1990 has been extended to massively complex dynamical systems of chaotic elements.
-Recent experimental results and speculative applications to global economic systems are presented.1
+Synchronization, long an important topic in the theory of nonlinear oscillation, has recently become a research frontier in chaos theory as well.
+Here we introduce the sync phenomenon for forced and coupled Rössler attractors, and its role in the context of complex economic systems.
+And we extend the basic framework developed by the late Richard Goodwin in his book, Chaotic Economic Dynamics, of 1990 to massively complex dynamical systems of chaotic elements.
+Recent experimental results and speculative applications to economic networks are presented.1